 Hermaphrodite plants have flowers like this |

-True-to-seed is the term used for a plant when it is very similar in terms of looks and characteristics to the parent plant that produced the seed the plant was grown from.
+True-to-Type is the term used for a plant when it is very similar in terms of looks and characteristics to the parent plant that produced the seed the plant was grown from.

-If we want to have a high degree of certainty that the seed we collect from food plants in our garden will produce plants that are true-to-type, we should limit ourselves to collecting seeds from plants that have in each flower both stamens and pistil.
-Those plants will almost certainly self-pollinate because there is pollen within millimeters from the pistil in the same flower.
+In other words, from season to season we want our plants to be true-to-type.
+The simplest way to achieve that is to limit ourselves to collecting seeds from plants that have in each flower both stamens and pistil.
+Those plants will almost certainly self-pollinate because there is pollen within millimetres from the pistil in the same flower.

-Growing plants from seeds from your own garden will be simple and successful if
+Growing plants from seeds from your own garden will be simple and successful if you only collect seeds of self-pollinating plants and you don’t collect seeds of hybrid plants.

-Let's look at these vegetables individually:
+Now we are going to look at these vegetables individually

 - Make sure they are not hybrids.